Skip to content

 Sound familiar?

-Here, I am sharing an additional practice I find helpful when I am feeling deeply stuck in the problems at hand and out of touch with wins or positive parts of my work or life.
+I have written at length about my personal morning practice and its value for leaders.
+This practice is an addition I reach for specifically when I am feeling deeply stuck in the problems at hand and out of touch with the wins or positive parts of my work or life.

 That’s it!
 It is that simple.